learn-co-curriculum/dsc-data-viz/README.md

 # Data Visualization

+## Introduction

+This lesson introduces data visualization using Python and the popular `matplotlib` plotting library.
+We shall look into the elements of standard `matplotlib` plots and how to use them for creating and customizing visualizations.

-## SWBAT:
+## Objectives
+You will be able to:
-* Understand matplotlib plot structure for drawing basic plots.
+* Understand the Matplotlib plot structure for drawing basic plots.
 * Visualize data using scatterplots, barplots and histograms

-## Introduction

-This lesson covers the basics of data visualization using Python and `matplotlib` plotting library.
-We shall look into the components of standard `matplotlib` plots and using them for creating and customizing visualizations.
-Such visualization skills are considered to be of high importance in the domains of data visualization and visual analytics.

-The main objective of this lesson is for you to have a gentle introduction to `matplotlib` plotting library, and how to use it for plotting some basic plots on simple data  generated using numpy methods.

-## `matplotlib` :
+## `matplotlib`

 The `matplotlib` plotting library provides a range of built in functions to start visualizing data with minimum effort.

-Let's first import matplotlib's `pyplot` module into our working environment along with `numpy` to create sample data.
+Let's first import matplotlib's `pyplot` module (a module is a unit of prewritten code that we can use in our projects) into our working environment along with `numpy` (one of the most popular libraries in Python for scientific computing) to create our sample data.
 We shall import the `pyplot` module from `matplotlib` as it provides simple and agile creation of desired plots.

 Following import statement must be provided before using `matplotlib.pyplot`.